Computer Access Resources

-- Windows 7 and Windows 8 Speech Recognition Software: speech recognition capability is built into the operating system.You can use your computer to recognize your voice and spoken commands.
+- Windows 7, Windows 8 and Windows 10 Speech Recognition Software: Speech recognition capability is built into the operating system.You can use your computer to recognize your voice and spoken commands.
 Use Speech Recognition to run programs and interact with Windows or dictate into word processing programs, fill out online forms or edit text.
 View common commands in Windows’ speech recognition.

-- Dragon Naturally Speaking Speech Recognition Software for Windows: many Craig Hospital patients have the opportunity to learn and use speech recognition software.
+- Dragon Naturally Speaking Speech Recognition Software for Windows: Many Craig Hospital patients have the opportunity to learn and use speech recognition software.
 This software lets you speak naturally to create or edit documents, use email, search your computer, find maps, news, images and more.
 Dragon creates individual voice files and, over time, “learns” how you talk and write.
 So, as the software becomes more acclimated to your individual style, the results are more accurate.
-You can dictate anything: prices, dates, URLs, punctuation, acronyms, etc. or personalize the vocabulary with custom words and phrases.
+You can dictate anything - prices, dates, URLs, punctuation, acronyms - or personalize the vocabulary with custom words and phrases.
 The software comes with a wired headset.
-Three versions are available: 1) Home Edition; 2) Premium Edition; and 3) Professional Edition.
-The wireless package comes with the Plantronics Calisto Bluetooth headset.
+Two versions are available:

 Some Craig Hospital patients have difficulty using a traditional mouse with their computer.
 Fortunately, there are a growing number of options available.